-In conclusion, we have investigated systematically the effect of chemical pressure on the specific heat of CePd$_{1-x}$Ni$_x$Al alloys for Ni concentrations ranging up to $x = 0.144$, where the magnetic order is completely suppressed, giving rise to a QCP.
-Here the $T \log \left(T_0/T\right)$ dependence of the specific heat suggests, if interpreted within the HMM scenario of conventional quantum criticality, the evolution of $2$D magnetic fluctuations.
-The partial geometric frustration of Ce moments in this system may be instrumental in establishing the unusual $2$D-like character of quantum criticality, despite the fact that the magnetic order itself is $3$D. On the other hand, the partial order might lead to novel types of excitations close to the QCP not contained in the HMM model.
+We have investigated systematically the effect of chemical pressure on the specific heat of CePd$_{1-x}$Ni$_x$Al alloys for Ni concentrations ranging up to $x = 0.144$, where the magnetic order is completely suppressed, giving rise to a quantum critical point.
+Here the observed $T \log \left(T_0/T\right)$ dependence of the specific heat suggests, if interpreted within the HMM scenario of conventional quantum criticality, the evolution of $2$D magnetic fluctuations.
+The partial geometric frustration of Ce moments in this system may be instrumental in establishing the unusual $2$D-like character of quantum criticality, despite the fact that the magnetic order itself is $3$D. On the other hand, the partial frustration leading to an only partially ordered magnetic ground state might lead to novel types of excitations close to the QCP not contained in the HMM model.
 In this respect, our results present important clues on how a two-dimensional spin-liquid-like collective of frustrated moments immersed into long-range antiferromagnetic order reacts to the suppression of magnetic order to zero temperature near quantum criticality.

-{\bf Acknowledgements} We thank J. Schmalian and O. Stockert for fruitful discussions and S. Drobnik for help with some measurements.
-This work was supported by the Deutsche Forschungsgemeinschaft through FOR 960.
-H.v.L. thanks the National Science Foundation for partial support of this work under Grant No. PHYS-1066293, and the Aspen Center for Physics for its hospitality.